ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 # Modular Interpreters

-The content of this chapter is available as a scala file [here.](./modular-interpreters.scala)
+The content of this chapter is available as a Scala file [here.](./modular-interpreters.scala)

 ```scala mdoc
 import scala.language.higherKinds